SUBMIT ONLINE APPLICATION FOR MEAL BENEFITS AT SCHOOLCAFE.COM

-Calhoun City Schools will be accepting online applications for meal benefits at schoolcafe.com beginning Friday, July 1st.
-We encourage everyone to apply as soon as possible to ensure approval before August 4th.
-Your child's five digit lunch number is required for the application; if you do not know this number, please contact your child's school.
-If applications are not approved before August 4th, students will be required to pay for meals until approved.
+Calhoun City Schools is accepting online applications for meal benefits at schoolcafe.com.
+You may be eligible for free or reduced meals.
+We encourage everyone to apply as soon as possible to ensure approval before August 3rd.
+Your child's five-digit lunch number is required for the application; if you do not know this number, please get in touch with your child's school.
+If applications are not approved before August 3rd, students must pay for meals until approved.

 USDA Nondiscrimination Statement